pelican-eggs/games-steamcmd/truck-simulator/american-truck-simulator/README.md

-# ATSPtero - A Egg For Setting Up ATS Dedicated Server
+# ATS - A Egg For Setting Up ATS Dedicated Server

 Ports below are the default ports that are associated with the ATS dedicated server.